 Supervisory information and anti-waiver provision

-Beyond these specific regulations, there is a qualified common law privilege widely recognised by US courts: '[s]tated broadly, the bank examination privilege is a qualified privilege that protects communications between banks and their examiners in order to preserve absolute candor essential to the effective supervision of banks.'45 It is not without its limits, however, and has frequently been held to be confined to opinions and recommendations, not factual material.46 Indeed, in opposing the disclosure of the report of the monitor in HSBC, the Board of Governors of the Federal Reserve Board invoked the bank examination privilege and, while not quite contending that it was applicable to the monitor of HSBC, noted the similarity between bank examinations and the monitor's endeavour.47
+Beyond these specific regulations, there is a qualified common law privilege widely recognised by US courts: ‘Stated broadly, the bank examination privilege is a qualified privilege that protects communications between banks and their examiners in order to preserve absolute candor essential to the effective supervision of banks.’
+It is not without its limits, however, and has frequently been held to be confined to opinions and recommendations, not factual material.
+Indeed, in opposing the disclosure of the report of the monitor in HSBC, the Board of Governors of the Federal Reserve Board invoked the bank examination privilege and, while not quite contending that it was applicable to the HSBC monitor, noted the similarity between bank examinations and the monitor’s endeavour.

 The submission by any person of any information to the Bureau of Consumer Financial Protection, any Federal banking agency, State bank supervisor, or foreign banking authority for any purpose in the course of any supervisory or regulatory process of such Bureau, agency, supervisor, or authority shall not be construed as waiving, destroying, or otherwise affecting any privilege such person may claim with respect to such information under Federal or State law as to any person or entity other than such Bureau, agency, supervisor, or authority.

 Indeed, Section 36.10 has become significant beyond the express purpose of shielding information from discovery and has been used, in effect, as a stand-alone enforcement mechanism.
-For example, in connection with concerns about the work done by consulting firms on behalf of entities supervised by DFS, the then-Superintendent of DFS noted that, under the resolution with one of those firms:
+For example, in connection with concerns about the work done by consulting firms on behalf of entities supervised by the NYDFS, the Department’s then Superintendent, Benjamin M Lawsky, noted in 2013 that, under the resolution with one of those firms:

-But Section 36.10 has been subjected to scant testing and has not always resulted in the maintenance of the confidentiality of monitor-generated documents.
-For example, in a False Claims Act case brought in Texas, the relator sought via subpoena documents generated by the monitor of a mortgage servicing company that had entered into a consent order with DFS.
-In the litigation, the monitoree and DFS opposed the subpoena and asserted, among other grounds, Section 36.10.
+But Section 36.10 has been subjected to scant testing and has not always resulted in the confidentiality of monitor-generated documents being maintained.
+For example, in a False Claims Act case brought in Texas, the relator sought via subpoena documents generated by the monitor of a mortgage servicing company that had entered into a consent order with the NYDFS.
+In the litigation, the monitoree and the NYDFS opposed the subpoena and asserted, among other grounds, Section 36.10.

 The district court denied the motion to quash.
-The court found, first, that the monitor's report were not settlement communications protected by Federal Rule of Evidence 40850 because they were generated long after the resolution with DFS.
-The court then applied a balancing test to determine whether Section 36.10 should be recognised under Federal Rule of Evidence 50151 and considered a variety of factors:
+The court found, first, that the monitor’s reports were not settlement communications protected by Rule 408 of the Federal Rules of Evidence because they were generated long after the resolution with the NYDFS.
+The court then applied a balancing test to determine whether Section 36.10 should be recognised under Rule 501 of the Federal Rules of Evidence and considered a variety of factors:

 (1) whether the communications originated in a confidence that they will not be disclosed; (2) whether confidentiality is essential to the full and satisfactory maintenance of the relation between the parties; (3) whether the relation is one in which the opinion of the community ought to be sedulously fostered; and (4) whether the injury that would inure to the relation by the disclosure of the communications is greater than the benefit gained for the correct disposal of litigation.

-Ultimately, the court rejected recognition of Section 36.10 under Federal Rule of Evidence 501 and ordered the monitor's reports to be produced.52
+Ultimately, the court rejected recognition of Section 36.10 under Rule 501 and ordered the monitor’s reports to be produced.

 Additional monitor–monitoree considerations

 Monitorships are increasingly global in nature.
-More and more, the conduct that resulted in the monitorship and the work of the monitorship spans many areas of an institution's operations and in different countries.
-As a result, there is frequently present the possibility that the monitor will uncover new or ongoing unlawful or problematic conduct.
-Recent deferred prosecution agreements provide the monitor significant discretion to determine how to proceed upon the discovery of such conduct, including immediate disclosure of actual misconduct to the DOJ, with the option to disclose the actual misconduct to the monitoree's general counsel, chief compliance officer or audit committee; immediate disclosure of possible misconduct to the DOJ, but not the company, under certain circumstances; and immediate disclosure of possible misconduct to the monitoree's general counsel, chief compliance officer or audit committee, with optional disclosure to the DOJ.53
+More and more, the conduct that has resulted in the monitorship and the work of the monitorship spans many areas of an institution’s operations and in different countries.
+As a result, the possibility that the monitor will uncover new or continuing unlawful or problematic conduct is frequently present.
+Recent DPAs provide the monitor with significant discretion to determine how to proceed following the discovery of such conduct, including immediate disclosure of actual misconduct to the US DOJ, with the option to disclose the actual misconduct to the monitoree’s general counsel, chief compliance officer or audit committee; immediate disclosure of possible misconduct to the US DOJ, but not the company, under certain circumstances; and immediate disclosure of possible misconduct to the monitoree’s general counsel, chief compliance officer or audit committee, with optional disclosure to the US DOJ.